 Next steps for getting Medicaid coverage at age 65

-Once you turn 65, you may become eligible for Medicare – it’s time to choose a Medicare plan!
+Once you turn 65 (or under 65 for people with specific disabilities), you may become eligible for Medicare – it’s time to choose a Medicare plan!
 Does that mean you have to stop your Medicaid coverage to enroll?
 Not necessarily.
 Medicaid covers important services that meet your health needs as you get older.
 In addition to medical, dental and prescription drug coverage, it also includes long-term care and home- and community-based services.
 Why lose that if you don’t have to?

 The good news is that you may be able to have both if you’re eligible for Medicare and Medicaid.
 That’s why this period is a critical time to review your options.
 A dual eligible plan is a great choice for those with limited income who need more coverage.